Instagram co-founder Kevin Systrom has backed the U.K. challenger bank Monzo

 “America’s more attractive because there are 300-odd million people, and their banks are really, really bad, they speak the same language, and they broadly have the same service providers,” he told me on-stage at Startup Grind London last week.

-In contrast, Blomfield says that Europe is more fragmented in language and consumer banking culture, and has has many different providers in each country, something he reckon’s makes Monzo’s marketplace banking model a little more challenging.
+In contrast, Blomfield says that Europe is more fragmented in language and consumer banking culture, and has many different providers in each country, something he reckon’s makes Monzo’s marketplace banking model a little more challenging.

 Having been through Y Combinator with his previous startup GoCardless and after spending time working at a dating startup in the U.S., it is also clear the Monzo co-founder looks to U.S. consumer tech companies, such as Instagram and Facebook, for both product and marketing/growth inspiration, rather than the legacy banking industry.
 Having Systrom as an investor will no doubt help with that.Featured Image: David M. Benett/Getty Images